xiaabdfe/bdfepush/docs/abyss-70.md

 * Depends on the set up, it is more usual to stay in 1 row and tank everything without dodging.
 * Nuke attacks happen randomly in final phase.
 * Typically try to nuke fast if you see before and/or during final phase to skip random nukes.
-	* Especially when you see 尽キル生命, he will continue to attack for quite a while,
+	* Especially when you see 尽キル生命, he will continue to attack for quite a while.
+	* Note to cross threshold during the second attack of 尽キル生命, otherwise the continuous attacks will stop.

 # Pattern/Thresholds: